What Is Xerostomia?

 Taste alterations (dysgeusia)

-Reduction or distortion of food flavors, particularly salty and bitter tastes.
+Reduced or distorted food flavors, particularly salty and bitter tastes.

 4. 04